 Nursing Career Path: Everything You Need to Know

-Nursing is a profession focused on providing care for individuals, families, and communities to promote, maintain, or restore health.
-Nurses work in various settings, including hospitals, clinics, schools, and community organizations, and may specialize in pediatrics, gerontology, or critical care.
+Nursing is a profession dedicated to caring for individuals, families, and communities.
+Its goals are to promote health, prevent illness, and help patients manage or recover from health conditions.
+Nurses work in various settings, such as hospitals, clinics, schools, nursing homes, and public health organizations.
+Many specialize in pediatrics, geriatrics, mental health, or critical care.

 -